ayushxx7/ayush-mandowara-blog/content/Windows/02-Extract-System-Info-Using-Python.md

 # PUPROSE

-Extracting Information such as OS, RAM, Virtualization State, GPU.
+Extracting Information such as OS, RAM, Virtualization State, GPU from a Windows Machine.

+## Prerequisites

 There are a couple of modules in Python that we will require to extract information about user's machine.